When you set up your Marketing 360® CRM, you can import your existing contact list from a previous CRM, email list, or spreadsheet.

 - Next, you will need to match each CRM Field with the corresponding field on your form.
 This will ensure that all of the form fields on your existing CSV match with the fields in your CRM.
 The column all the way to the left, CSV Column, refers to the column in your spreadsheet.
 The column labeled CRM Field refers to the field in your CRM.

-Next to each form field, select the relevant field where you would like the information to populate within your CRM.
+Next to each CSV Column, select the relevant CRM Field where you would like the information to populate within your CRM.
 Important: Make sure you have not selected the same CRM Field more than once.

 - After you match each field, you can choose whether you want to "flag" entries that already match existing contacts in your CRM.
 It is usually recommended that you specify that the email address must be unique to prevent duplicate contacts from being created.
 To do this, check the box in the "Email Address" row in the Prevent Duplicates column.